Cavs send Knicks to franchise-record 17th straight loss

 Both teams are in the running for a prime spot in the draft lottery, which takes place May 14.
 The three worst teams in the league will have a 14 percent chance of getting the first pick in the draft and a shot at grabbing Duke center Zion Williamson.

-The Cavaliers led wire-to-wire and jumped to an 8-0 lead, leading Knicks coach David Fizdale to use a timeout less than 90 seconds into the game.
+The Cavaliers led wire-to-wire and jumped to an 8-0 lead, leading Fizdale to use a timeout less than 90 seconds into the game.

 The Knicks, who traded injured star Kristaps Porzingis to Dallas on Jan.
 31, have their longest skid within one season.
 New York lost 20 in a row over two seasons, March 23-Nov.
 9, 1985.